GSto/digital-garden/notes/discipline.md

 ## Is discipline a muscle or a resource?
 Psychologist Roy Baumeister believed that using discipline, willpower, and making choices led to the depletion of energy and mental fatigue.
-Philosophers such as Sceneca believed that discipline is a muscle, and gets stronger the more you use it.
+Philosophers such as Seneca believed that discipline is a muscle, and gets stronger the more you use it.
 Which model is more correct?
 Could their be truth in both of them?

 ## Discipline is required for persuasion